 Online video uniquely offers advertisers the opportunity to respect consumers' time and match ad length to consumer attention.
-In a world where two-thirds of people aren't paying attention to TV ads, we have to change how we ask consumers to watch.
+In a world where time in front of the TV declines and time spent watching online video jumps, we have to change how we ask consumers to watch.
 Otherwise, how can we expect them to watch at all?

 #5: Celebrate meaningful milestones

 Many of us are using wearables, like smartwatches, to help us achieve our New Year's resolutions.
 There's a reason these devices don't reward us for how long we've owned them, but for how far we've walked.
 One result is brand-centric, the other is user-centric: Consumers want to celebrate milestones that make them look good, not milestones that make brands look good.